 Notes on Equivalencies

 - You can configure up to 30 equivalent courses

 - If you set two courses as equivalent, and a learner completed one of the two courses before you configured the equivalence, then the equivalent course to the one already completed will not be marked as completed too

-Let's say that course A and Course B are marked as equivalent courses with the Bidirectional option.
+Let's say that course A and Course B are marked as equivalent courses with the Mutual Equivalence option.
 Here follow the possible scenarios leading to the completion of both courses:

->

-> - Upon enrollment.
+- Upon enrollment.
 If a user is enrolled in Course B after completing Course A, Course B will be automatically set as completed.

 - Upon course completion.
 The user is enrolled both in Course A and in Course B. Whether he/she completes one of the two courses, both of them will be marked as completed.